spondonsarma/ALF_2.5_Personal/README.md

-# General finite temperature auxiliary field code - ALF#
+# General finite temperature auxiliary field code - ALF release 0.5#

 ## General information ##
-Last version of the code is in Prog_8

-Last version of the analysis files is in Analysis_8

-1)    Implemented  optimizations made by Johannes.
-The code is thereby not necessarily faster !
-You  may want to  try the code with the  original routines upgrade_FFA.f90  Operator_FFA.f90.
-You will find them in the directory Prog_8/FFA_Originals

-2)    In the file parameter you can read in a  variable  CPU_MAX in the namespace &VAR_QMC.
-If present the code will carry out as many bins as allowed in the given amount of time.
-If not present the code will just react as usual and carry out the requested number of bins.
-(Implemented by Martin  Bercx).

-3)    In this version,  NWRAP does not have to be a multiple of Ltrot.
-This greatly facilitates temperature scans.

-4)    I have included the Kondo model on the honeycomb lattice with z-frustrating interactions.

-5)    I have included  MaxEnt wrappers in the code.
-You can find some minimal notes in the documentation.
-I have also included some scripts in the test-run directory of the Hubbard model.
-Note that you will have to recompile  the libraries.
+This version of the **A**lgorithms for **L**attice **F**ermions package provides a general code for the finite temperature auxiliary field Quantum Monte Carlo algorithm.
+The code  is engineered to  be able simulate any model that can be written in terms of  sums of single body operators, of squares of single body operators and single body operators coupled to an Ising field with  given dynamics.
+We  provide predefined types that allow  the user to specify the model, the  Bravais lattice  as well as equal time and time displaced observables.
+The code supports an MPI implementation.
+Examples such as the Hubbard model on the Honeycomb lattice  as well as the Hubbard model  on the square lattice coupled to a transverse Ising field are  provided and discussed in the documentation.

 ## PREREQUISITES ##